ChainAgnostic/CAIPs/CAIPs/caip-22.md

 The Asset Reference format is the smart contract address of the erc721 token in the current chain_id.

+#### Token ID Definition

+The Token Id format is the NFT Identifier of the erc721 specification in the current chain_id.

 ## Rationale

 The smart contract address strives for uniqueness for any erc721 tokens in the chain_id scope.